RedHatGov/rhmap-workshops/docs/www/4.2/default/nodejs_weather_module.md

 <blockquote>
-<i class="fa"></i> On Line 34 Rename “helloRoute” to “weatherRoute”:
+<i class="fa fa-desktop"></i> On Line 34 Rename “helloRoute” to “weatherRoute”:
 </blockquote>
 {% highlight Javascript %}
 module.exports = weatherRoute;
 {% endhighlight %}

 <blockquote>
-<i class="fa"></i> Rename the "hello" variables to "weather".
+<i class="fa fa-desktop"></i> Rename the "hello" variables to "weather".
 You can use find and replace on "hello" and replace to "weather" This will occur on lines 7,8,9,12,23 and 31:
 </blockquote>
 <img src="{{ site.baseurl }}/www/4.2/default/screenshots/rhmap-find-hello.png" width="600"/><br/>

 <blockquote>
-<i class="fa"></i> On line 12 rename "weather.get" to "weather.all":
+<i class="fa fa-desktop"></i> On line 12 rename "weather.get" to "weather.all":
 </blockquote>
 {% highlight Javascript %}
 weather.all('/', function(req, res) {